iwatkot/maps4fs/README.md

 ```

 The map will be saved in the `map_directory` directory.

+## Modder Toolbox
+The tool now has a Modder Toolbox, which is a set of tools to help you with various tasks.
+You can open the toolbox by switching to the `🧰 Modder Toolbox` tab in the StreamLit app.<br>

+### Tool categories
+Tools are divided into categories, which are listed below.
+#### Textures and DEM
+- **GeoTIFF windowing** - allows you to upload your GeoTIFF file and select the region of interest to extract it from the image.

 ## Supported objects
 The project is based on the [OpenStreetMap](https://www.openstreetmap.org/) data.
 So, refer to [this page](https://wiki.openstreetmap.org/wiki/Map_Features) to understand the list below.